American porn actor who defends Palestinian interests goes to Iran on trip unrecognized by Tehran - ExBulletin

 Then there is Israel's war against Hamas in the Gaza Strip.
 Iranian state media have used American support for Israel to criticize the United States and opponents of its theocracy.
 Abdolreza Davari, media advisor to radical former president Mahmoud Ahmadinejad, also did so.

-Asked about Wright's visit, the U.S. State Department told the AP in a statement that it had warned Americans to avoid traveling to Iran and to exercise increased caution due to the risk of unjustified detention.
-Americans and those with ties to the West can find themselves detained and convicted in secret trials. will later serve as a bargaining chip in negotiations with Washington.
+Asked about Wright's visit, the U.S. State Department told the AP in a statement that it had warned Americans to avoid traveling to Iran and to “exercise increased caution due to the risk of unjustified detention”.
+Americans and those with ties to the West can find themselves detained and convicted in secret trials and then used as bargaining chips in negotiations with Washington.

 |